 Now let us look at a relation with existing classes of interval games.

 For selection monotonic and size monotonic games, their relation is obvious.
-For nontrivial games (that is games with the player set size greater than one), a selection monotonic game is not necessarily size monotonic.
-Converse is the same.
+For nontrivial games, i.e.\ games with the size of player set greater than one, a selection monotonic game is not necessarily size monotonic and vice versa.

 \begin{theorem} For every player set $N$ with $|N| > 1$, the following assertions hold. \begin{enumerate}[(i)] \item $\mathrm{SeSIG}^N \not\subseteq \mathrm{SIG}^N\textrm{.}$ \item $\mathrm{SIG}^N \not\subseteq \mathrm{SeSIG}^N\textrm{.}$ \item $\mathrm{SeSIG}^N \cap\, \mathrm{SIG}^N \not= \emptyset\textrm{.}$ \end{enumerate} \end{theorem}